We all have trouble persuading people to do things, including to read this article. But I got you this far!

 This is everything I learned from the book “One-Sentence Persuasion” by Blair Warren.

 Like many modern self-help / business / lifestyle books, it can be very effectively summarised briefly.
 I’m doing this for my own notes.

 This post contains affiliate links.
 If you purchase through the links, I get a small commission, which otherwise goes to Amazon.
 I’d appreciate it in recognition of the work I put into these posts.

 A “One-Sentence Guide to Persuasion” is a concept put forth by Blair Warren in the confusingly titled book, The One-Sentence Persuasion Course.
 (It’s much more than one sentence!)

 Firstly, you don’t convince people in one sentence.
 The concept of one-sentence persuasion is really a one-sentence persuasion course: I.e., it’s one sentence that encapsulates all the elements of persuasion.

 Before going over the concepts in the book, there are two foundational concepts.

-- Firstly, don't think this is some 'trick'.
-Even if it is, like every magic trick, it still works, even if you know how and why it works.
+So, no, one-sentence persuasion is not a “trick”.
+It’s just a collection of ideas summarised into a sentence.
+Even if it were a trick, it still works, even if you know how and why it works.

 - Encourage their dreams